Chapter 8. Office of the Director

 §15405.
 Confidentiality.

-(a) Financial information submitted to the Director or Manager to establish the solvency and worth of any self insurer, applicant to be self insured, third party administrator, or of a guarantor of a self insurer or applicant to be self insured shall be considered confidential in accordance with Government Code Sections 6254 and 6255.
+(a) Financial information submitted to the Director or Chief to establish the solvency and worth of any self-insurer, applicant to be self-insured, third party administrator, or of a guarantor of a self-insurer or applicant to be self-insured shall be considered confidential in accordance with California Government Code Sections 6254 and 6255, and California Labor Code Section 3701.8(b)(5).
+Except as otherwise provided by law, such information shall not be disclosed to any other entity or person without an order from an appropriate court or administrative subpoena from an agency of the State, with the following exceptions:

-(d) The Manager shall disclose any financial or claims information to the Self Insurers' Security Fund on any private self insurer whose liabilities have been turned over to the Fund pursuant to Labor Code Section 3742 et seq.
-The Manager shall also disclose any financial information to the Self Insurers' Security Fund on any private self insurer who has filed bankruptcy, been unable to pay their liabilities, or failed to post an increase in deposit due that would potentially put the Fund in jeopardy for the self insurer's liabilities.
+(1) The Chief shall disclose any financial information to the Self-Insurers' Security Fund on any private self-insurer whose liabilities have been turned over to the Fund pursuant to Labor Code Section 3701.5, or that has filed bankruptcy, failed to pay its liabilities, or failed to post an increase in deposit due that would potentially put the Fund at risk for the self-insurer's liabilities.

-(f) Subject to the described conditions, the financial and audit information shall not be disclosed to any other department, entity or person without an order from an appropriate court or administrative subpoena from an agency of the State.
-The self- insured entity shall be promptly advised of the court order or subpoena by the Manager.
+(d) Except as otherwise provided by law, information obtained from actuarial reports shall not be disclosed to any other entity or person without an order from an appropriate court or administrative subpoena from an agency of the State, with the following exception: the Chief may provide copies of actuarial reports to the Self-Insurers' Security Fund.

 HISTORY